infu/icblast/README.md

 Operations, maintenance, testing, exploring and learning.

-Provide easy access to the Internet Computer from NodeJS.
+Provide easy access to the Internet Computer from NodeJS & Browser.

 Tip: Use Motoko Playground canisters to play around with it.